 Your dizziness and lack of balance would get worse when you move your head if you have cervicogenic dizziness.
 If you have dizziness that gets worse when you stretch your neck, you might be suffering from this condition.

 Benign Paroxysmal Positional Vertigo

-Possibly caused by debris in the inner ear, benign paroxysmal positional vertigo is similar to cervical vertigo in that it causes dizziness when you change the position of your head.
-BPPV causes 50 percent of all dizziness in older adults and 20 percent of all dizziness regardless of age, Hain reports.
-If you suspect this is the cause of your dizziness, look for a physician familiar with the Semont and Epley maneuvers, as each of these procedures for clearing out the ear has a cure rate of approximately 80 percent.
+Possibly caused by small pieces of broken-off calcium called canaliths in the inner ear, benign paroxysmal positional vertigo (BPPV) is similar to cervical vertigo in that it causes dizziness when you change the position of your head.
+BPPV causes 50 percent of all dizziness in older adults and 20 percent of all dizziness regardless of age, Timothy C. Hain, M.D., reports.

 If you have problems balancing or are constantly dizzy, check with a doctor to see if you might be suffering from BPPV.
 To relieve your symptoms, she'll have you do a series of head movements called the Epley maneuver, which helps settle the debris in your ear which might be causing vertigo.

 - Physiological Reviews: Regulation of Increased Blood Flow (Hyperemia) to Muscles During Exercise: A Hierarchy of Competing Physiological Needs